finanalyst/raku-pod-render/README.md

 ```
 zef install Raku::Pod::Render
 ```
 will install the module without checking or installing a highlighter.
-If, **after default installation**, the highlighter is needed and _node & npm are installed_, then it can be installed by running the following in a terminal:
+If, **after the default installation**, the highlighter is needed and _node & npm are installed_, then it can be installed by running the following in a terminal:

 ```
 raku-render-install-highlighter